Executive Summary

 1. Technology/IP Moat -- STRONG (EML Laser Chips)

-- 50-60% global market share in EML chips for optical transceivers
+- 50-60% global market share in EML chips, sole supplier of 200G-per-lane EMLs at volume

-- Module yields significantly higher when using Lumentum EMLs vs. competitors
+- Module yields significantly higher with Lumentum EMLs vs. competitors

-- InP wafer fab expertise accumulated over 30+ years (dating to JDS Uniphase era)
+- InP wafer fab expertise accumulated over 30+ years (JDS Uniphase lineage)

 - Once qualified, switching costs are high (re-qualification, testing, supply chain disruption)

-- Supply constraints create lock-in: customers can't afford to switch when demand exceeds supply
+- Supply constraints create additional lock-in: customers literally cannot switch

-4. Strategic Relationship Moat -- EMERGING (Post-NVIDIA Deal)
+4. Strategic Relationship Moat -- STRONG (Post-NVIDIA Deal)

 Moat Durability Assessment